SOAP connection

-A SOAP connection is configured using the SOAP connector, establishing access to a SOAP web service.
-Once a connection is established, you can configure one or more SOAP activities associated with that connection to be used either as a source to provide data to an operation or as a target to consume data in an operation.
+A SOAP connection, created using the SOAP connector, establishes connections using the Simple Object Access Protocol (SOAP).
+Once a connection is configured, you can create instances of SOAP activities associated with that connection to be used either as sources (to provide data in an operation) or as targets (to consume data in an operation).

 A new SOAP connection is created using the SOAP connector from one of these locations: